The 10 most beautiful Yule logs in Parisian luxury hotels in 2025

 Shangri-La Paris: extreme delicacy

-For Christmas 2025, chef Timothy Lam has created a subtly floral log at the Shangri-la called Fleur de Vanille.
-The pastry chef’s creation is airy and elegant, inspired by the Bauhinia flower, the hotel’s emblem.
-Wrapped in an immaculate shell with pearly reflections, this log combines a light vanilla mousse, a roasted vanilla cream and a melting milk jam compote.
-The whole rests on a soft cookie and a vanilla crunch, for a balanced interplay of textures.
+For Christmas 2025, Shangri-la chef Timothy Lam has created a subtly floral log called Fleur de Vanille.
+The pastry chef has created an airy, elegant creation inspired by the Bauhinia flower, the hotel’s emblem.
+Wrapped in an immaculate shell with a pearly sheen, this log combines a light vanilla mousse, a roasted vanilla cream and a melting milk jam compote.
+A soft cookie and a vanilla crunch create a balanced play of textures.
 Delicate yet intense on the palate, it evokesthe sweetness of childhood with contemporary refinement.
-Designed to appeal to lovers of light yet complex desserts, Fleur de Vanille is ideal to round off a festive meal without excess.
-The finesse of its aromas, the harmony of its composition and the sobriety of its design make it a sure bet for this Christmas 2025 under the sign of delicacy.
+Designed to appeal to lovers of light yet complex desserts, Fleur de Vanille is ideal for ending a festive meal without excess.
+The finesse of its aromas, the harmony of its composition and the sobriety of its design make it a sure bet for this Christmas 2025, which is all about delicacy.

 Hôtel de Crillon: the architectural log